SuperCowPowers/workbench/docs/api_classes/data_source.md

 # DataSource

 !!! tip inline end "DataSource Examples"
-    Examples of using the DataSource class are listed at the bottom of this page [Examples](#examples).
+    Examples of using the DataSource class are in the [Examples](#examples) section at the bottom of this page.
+S3 data, local files, and Pandas dataframes, DataSource can read data from many different sources.

 ::: sageworks.api.data_source
     options: